linsomniac/uplaybook1/README.md

 - src: Filename of the source file (template expanded).
 - dst: Filename to copy the file to (template expanded).
+- decrypt\_password: A password to decrypt "src" with when copying.
+- encrypt\_password: A password to encrypt "src" with when copying.
+- mode: A mode (as with `chmod`) the `dat` file is set to.
 - skip: If "if\_exists" the copy will be skipped if the destination exists.
     Otherwise the copy will always be done.
-- decrypt\_password: A password to decrypt "src" with when copying.
-- encrypt\_password: A password to encrypt "src" with when copying.

 Example: